How it All Started

 Spencer Mitchell and Patrick Nevels met at their onboarding event as they began their careers as consultants at a large consulting firm.

 They became fast friends and as their careers changed, they made it a habit to catch up for coffee every few months.
 They both had an interest in mental health and in potentially taking an entrepreneurial leap in their careers.

 Fast forward to 2020 and they decided it was time to make a dent in the mental health space through technology.
 Since July 2020, they’ve been hard at work doing customer discovery work with mental health practitioners in the Atlanta area.
 Through this customer discovery, they’ve validated and tweaked the problem they want to address and how they want to go about doing it.
 They are so excited to make a difference in the mental health epidemic plaguing our society.
 It’s a problem they both care deeply about and they can’t wait to solve it while having a little fun along the way!

 A Letter to Our Therapist Community

-RightFit Counseling was built to create a better experience for both consumers and therapists in their search of effective therapy and mental health.
+RightFit Counseling was built to create a better experience for both consumers and therapists in their search for effective therapy and mental health.
 We hope that shared vision of creating a better experience for consumers is enough to bring you into the RightFit vision, but we did a lot more work to make this a better experience for therapists as well.